 Duality and differentiation are the bedrock of relativity and delusion, and human beings desperately cling to them to preserve their beloved illusions and maintain their false independence from Spirit–a condition that produces nothing but suffering, yet is desperately held on to.
-How is this?
+Why is this?
 Because the Self has been pushed out of the way by the ego which has taken control.
 By keeping our consciousness in duality and differentiation the ego perpetuates its power–even its very existence, for the consciousness of Oneness that is the truth will dissolve the ego.
-So although I have said that “we” cling to delusion, that is one of the lies of the ego we have come to believe and follow.
-It is the ego that is holding on “for dear life”–not us.
+So although I have said that “we” cling to delusion, it is the ego that is holding on “for dear life”–not us.
 Only when we break that hold will we truly begin to live.

 Even as we progress in consciousness we find the habit of duality persisting, and we often drag it into our attempts at spiritual reasoning.
 More than once in the Gita Arjuna presents Krishna with an either/or question that mirrors this illusion.
 Krishna explains the truth of the matter, and in doing so reveals the error of the question itself.
 We have come to one of those points.
-Arjuna asks–not without a hint of complaint and accusation: “You praise renunciation of actions, and again You praise [advocate] yoga.
-Which one is the better of these two?
-Tell this to me definitely” (5:1).
+Not without a hint of complaint and accusation:

 The inner state

-He “who neither detests nor desires” is free from raga and dwesha–attraction and repulsion, both rooted in ego instead of understanding.
+He who neither hates nor desires is free from raga and dwesha–attraction and repulsion, both rooted in ego instead of understanding.
 When we see with the eye of the spirit rather than feel with the compulsions of egoism, we neither like nor dislike an action, though we do value the doing of our duty.
 In that perspective our detachment will not waver and we will not hesitate to do that which is right to do.
 This is the path to freedom.

 The way of the wise

 Only the ignorant say that jnana is incompatible with karma.
 What about Shankara then?
 His many works seem to affirm this incompatibility.
-When Shankara speaks of karma he is referring to the karma-khanda, the ritualistic part of the Vedic tradition, as well as of busyness with ego-inspired action.
+When Shankara speaks of karma he is referring to the karma khanda, the ritualistic part of the Vedic tradition, as well as of busyness with ego-inspired action.
 Krishna is speaking of the doing of right action in the right manner, right action being the duty, the swadharma of the individual.
-“Better one’s own duty [swadharma] though deficient than the duty of another well performed.
-Better is death in one’s own duty [swadharma]; the duty [dharma] of another invites danger” (3:35).
+“Better is one’s swadharma, though deficient, than the swadharma of another well performed.
+Better is death in one’s own swadharma; the swadharma of another brings danger” (3:35).
 Without fulfilling that duty through right action, there can be no spiritual release for anyone.